Dixon Hughes Goodman: Sponsorship

-Dixon Hughes Goodman supports organizations such as Junior Achievement, The American Red Cross, United Way and the Boys and Girls Club.
+Dixon Hughes Goodman supported organizations such as Junior Achievement, The American Red Cross, United Way and the Boys and Girls Club.
 DHG offices in Charlotte, NC and Asheville, NC were awarded the Spirit of NC Award by United Way in February 2016.

 In fiscal year 2014, the firm donated more than $800,000 via DHG's philanthropic effort DHG Foundation.